Features

 Read when:

-• choosing a desktop target for browser/UI QA;
+• choosing a desktop target for browser or UI testing;

-• opening a lease with VNC or WebVNC;
+• opening a lease with native VNC or the web portal (WebVNC);

 • deciding which layer owns desktop setup, browser state, screenshots, or